 Sober living homes also provide a space to treat co-occurring disorders.
 We know there is a link between mental illness and a battle with addiction and alcoholism.
 Having a community can help improve or reduce symptoms associated with co-occurring disorders, such as anxiety, depression, PTSD, etc.

-At Zinnia Healing, we create a plan to treat the complete individual.
+At Zinnia Health, we create a plan to treat the complete individual.
 If you are struggling with a substance abuse disorder and a co-occurring disorder, we will create a treatment plan that addresses the root causes.

 We don’t believe in putting band-aids on larger wounds.
 Our staff will take the time to get to know you, your triggers, and help you work to live a healthy, drug and alcohol-free life.